 Successful candidates would be offered a bursary based on the condition that the pupil sits the School’s entrance examination and that the School’s academic requirements are met.

-Bursaries are means-tested and are entirely confidential.
+Bursaries are means-tested.
 Bursaries may be awarded to a value of up to 100% of tuition fees and are unlikely to be awarded for amounts less than 40%.
+Means-testing is a process by which the resources available to a family are fully disclosed to the School such that an assessment of the need for the Bursary can be established and documented, and such that the extent of any bursary awarded can be matched to need.

 The School may, at the discretion of the Headmaster and the Bursar, make additional awards over and above the cost of the tuition fees for specific activities, such as coach or bus travel or essential educational trips.